 ✥ ✥ ✥

 Any Scrum Team member may add an impediment to the list to make it visible.
-This presupposes that the Scrum Team is a Community of Trust, because some impediments may be difficult to raise, such as personal ones relating to health or family situation.
+This presupposes that the Scrum Team is a Community of Trust (see Community of Trust), because some impediments may be difficult to raise, such as personal ones relating to health, family situation, or team conflict.
 A team member should always be able to confide such impediments with the ScrumMaster.
 In the interest of preserving the dignity of individuals the ScrumMaster may choose to resolve some impediments discretely.